Sam-Dragon/kafka-producer/README.md

 > Transactions
 - **[RECOMMENDED]**
 -  scenarios where events are very critical like banking systems. send duplicate messages is nightmare.
 To avoid this transactions are introduced <br>
 - It can be enable with the below property.
-It accepts string prefix
+It accepts string prefix <br>
    Property: "spring.kafka.producer.transaction-id-prefix" <br>